swshon/dialectID_e2e/vardial2018/README.md

-# Speaker embeddings for VarDial 2018 challenge
+# Dialect embeddings for VarDial 2018 challenge
-The speaker embeddings are extracted from the last hidden layer which has 600 activations. <br>
+The dialect embeddings are extracted from the last hidden layer which has 600 activations. <br>
 VarDial 2018 challenge information can be found at http://alt.qcri.org/vardial2018/ <br>
 Dialect identification can be done using SVM based classifier at here https://github.com/qcri/dialectID<br>